webscraperio/web-scraper-documentation/docs/Selectors/Element selector.md

  be used as parent elements for child selectors.
  * multiple - multiple records are being extracted (almost always should be checked).
 Multiple option for child selectors usually should not be checked.
- * scroll - should website be scrolled to load more elements in
+ * scroll - should website be scrolled to load more elements
- * element limit (only visible when scroll enabled) - limits the amount of elements data is extracted from while scrolling.
-Defaults to unlimited
+ * element limit (only visible when scroll enabled) - limits the number of elements extracted while scrolling - defaults to unlimited

 ## Use cases